SafetyNet 408, June 21, 2017

-The VTHC OHS Unit is now running courses in Epping, to cater for HSRs in the northern suburbs of Melbourne.
+The VTHC OHS Unit is now running courses in a number of new locations to cater for HSRs in the outer suburbs of Melbourne such as Epping.
 This is in addition to courses in our usual locations.
 Below are the dates for the next few courses at the VTHC OHS Training Centre - if you haven't yet booked in your course for this year, do it now.
-The full set of dates until June, including Comcare courses, is on the Training program page where you can download a registration form or register online.
+The full set of dates until June 2018, including Comcare courses, is on the Training program page where you can download a registration form or register online.
 Contact Lisa Mott on (03) 9663 5460 for any training related queries.

 |HSR Initial OHS training course||HSR Refresher OHS Training Courses*|

 * HSRs are entitled to attend this course